cBioPortal/cbioportal/docs/portal.properties-Reference.md

 ```

 # Spark & Parquet
-Spark application properties are provided for the [SparkContext](https://spark.apache.org/docs/latest/api/java/org/apache/spark/SparkContext.html) configuration.
-Below are a few properties that can be customized to fit the infrastructure you are deploying.<br>
+Below are the properties that can be customized to fit the infrastructure you are deploying to.<br>
-To add new properties, add it to portal.properties and `org.cbioportal.persistence.spark.util.SparkConfiguration`.
-For a full list of Spark configuration properties please refer to [Spark documentation](https://spark.apache.org/docs/latest/configuration.html).
+For a full description of the supported Spark configuration properties, please refer to [Spark documentation](https://spark.apache.org/docs/latest/configuration.html).

 ```
 spark.app.name=cBioPortal